Exemplary Defense: A Study of Three Groundbreaking Projects in Public Defense

 The Standards and extensive commentary provide guidance to courts in designing, implementing, and enforcing a comprehensive system of language access services that is suited to the needs in the communities they serve.

-The Standing Committee on Legal Aid and Indigent Defense (SCLAID) serves the American Bar Association by examining issues relating to the delivery of civil legal assistance and of criminal defense services to the poor.
+The Standing Committee on Legal Aid and Indigent Defense (SCLAID) serves the American Bar Association by addressing issues related to the delivery of civil legal aid and of criminal indigent defense.
 It maintains close relationships with state and local bar and legal aid/defender leaders, providing information and developing policy on civil legal aid and indigent defense.
-The Committee also works closely with leaders of the states’ judiciary and national judicial leaders in forging improvements in access to justice.
-It advocates for and works to ensure the availability of legal aid and defender services for indigent persons through a variety of activities and projects.
+The Committee also works closely with leaders of the states' judiciaries and national judicial leaders in forging improvements in access to justice.
+It advocates for, and works to ensure the availability of, legal aid and defender services for indigent persons through a variety of activities and projects.
 SCLAID is the ABA’s oldest standing committee; established in 1920 under the leadership of Charles Evans Hughes.
-The Committee has adopted a strategic plan articulating four goals: (1) secure sufficient resources/funding in each jurisdiction to support quality legal services for persons of limited means; (2) develop and promote standards, policies, best practices and models, to support the delivery of quality legal service to persons of limited means; (3) advocate for effective systems; and (4) educate, so that policy makers, the bench, the bar and the public understand issues and requirements for legal services for persons of limited means.Learn More - About Us
+The Committee has adopted a strategic plan articulating four goals: (1) supporting resource development for public defender and legal aid programs, as well as for SCLAID itself; (2) establishing national guidelines and standards for legal aid and public defense while also recognizing exemplary programs; (3) advocating for meaningful access to the justice system for all; and (4) providing education and training on needs and gaps within current justice systems.Learn More - About Us